exchangegroup/add-callback-demo-ios/README.md

 > 1. While running SILFunctionTransform "SIL Combine" on SILFunction "@_TFC11AddCallback7MyClass4doItfS0_FGSqFT_T__T_".

-## Remote this repository in Jan 2016
+## Remove this repository in Jan 2016

 Let's hope it will be fixed by then.